Junior-Developer-Group/cat-match/README.md

 On project's channel within our Discord group ( you can join us by visiting this invite link here: https://discord.com/invite/HgFaYYADRC).

 # Chapter Lead:
-Our chapter lead for this project is cendei.
+Our chapter lead for this project is Denice-S /@cendei.